Why Alcohol and Anxiety Don’t Mix

 According to a 2018 study published in the journal Depression and Anxiety, the comorbidity (i.e., the simultaneous presence of two or more diseases) is commonly seen between mood/anxiety disorders and substance use disorders.
 The reason behind these co-occurring conditions is the self-medication hypothesis, which means people suffering from mental disorders commonly misuse substances to relieve the symptoms of mental health conditions.
 Over time, this practice of self-medication may turn into an independent condition or addiction.

-Read the full WebMD Connect to Care article, which offers tips on avoiding short-term problems like "hangover anxiety," as well as more in-depth information on how individuals who deal with more serious cases of AUD and anxiety can be treated for both conditions effectively and concurrently.
+WebMD also offers tips on avoiding short-term problems like “hangover anxiety,” as well as more in-depth information on how individuals who deal with more serious cases of AUD and anxiety can be treated for both conditions effectively and concurrently.